zzzprojects/Eval-Expression.NET/README.md

 - Lambda Expression
 - Number Suffix

-You can even access to C# 6.0 features even if you are using C# 4.0.
+You can even access C# 6.0 features even if you are using C# 4.0.
 - string interpolation
 - typename
 - null conditional member access